kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 Failure records use stable fields: `operation`, `checker` when applicable, `attempt` when applicable, `watchdog_interval`, `result`, and `error` when available.
 Success logs remain high verbosity.
 Repeated failures may be rate-limited, but the first failure in a window should be retained.
+These new records are emitted only when `KubeletWatchdogDiagnostics` is enabled.

 ### Test Plan